BalzNash/London-Accidents-Dashboard/README.md

 The dashboard is hosted on GitHub and can be accessed by cloning the repository.
 Once cloned, run the app.py file.

-This Dashboard provides a comprehensive and interactive way to explore the data and understand the trends and patterns in car accidents in London from 2005 to 2015.
+This dashboard provides a comprehensive and interactive way to explore the data and understand the trends and patterns in car accidents in London from 2005 to 2015.
 It can be used by policy makers, local authorities, and anyone interested in understanding the impact of car accidents on different areas of London.